20th Space Surveillance Squadron: Space Command

 In 1983 Eglin Site C-6 transferred to Space Command (later renamed Air Force Space Command), and the "FPS-85 assumed a deep space role in November 1988 after receiving a range-extension upgrade enabling integration of many pulses."
 With the addition of additional missile warning sites becoming active, the squadron eliminated its missile warning mission, and the surveillance squadron name was restored in 1987.
 The unit was renamed the 20th Space surveillance squadron when a "new radar control computer" was installed at the site in 1994.
 By 1998, the site was providing space surveillance on "38 percent of the near-earth catalogue" of space objects (ESC's "SND C2 SPO was the System Program Office.)
 "A complete modernization...of the 1960s signal-processing system was being studied in 1999", and in 2002 Site C-6 was tracking "over 95 percent of all earth satellites daily."
 The squadron was renamed the 20th Space Control Squadron in February 2003.
 In 2004, significant components of Naval Space Command were transferred to the 20th Space Control Squadron, including components of the former Naval Space Surveillance System (renamed the Air Force Space Surveillance System).
 By 2011 the site's "16 million observations of satellites per year" (rate of 30.4/minute) was "30 percent of the space surveillance network's total workload".

 United States Space Force

 In September 2020, the 20 SPCS joined the newly created United States Space Force.

 Col Mark Brock and Lt Col Alfred T. Maynard officiate the renaming of the unit to the 20th Space Surveillance Squadron.

 GEODSS

-In 2016, the 20th Space Control Squadron acquired the three Ground-based Electro-Optical Deep Space Surveillance (GEODSS) sites.
-GEODSS is an optical system that uses telescopes, low-light level TV cameras, and computers.
-It replaced an older system of six 20 inch (half meter) Baker-Nunn cameras which used photographic film.

-There are three operational GEODSS sites that fall under the 20th Space Control Squadron: